How many solar panels do I need for my home?

 You’re still connected to the utility grid, but if the system is designed well, you’re not using utility company energy.
-As a backup, any energy not supplied by either the solar or batteries can be supplied by the utility connected grid.
+As a backup, any electricity not provided by either the solar or batteries can be supplied by the utility-connected grid.

 3) Off-grid solar power with battery backup: